Pliability and Approximating Max-CSPs: From Hadwiger- to size-pliability: proof of Theorem

 \subsection{Treewidth-, treedepth-, and Hadwiger-pliability}

-As mentioned in Section~\ref{sec:frag}, the first half of Theorem~\ref{thm:niceWrt}, that is, the equivalence of $\param$-pliability for $\param \in \{\tw,\td,\Hadwiger\}$, follows easily from the equivalence of fractional-$\param$-fragility for these parameters (Theorem~\ref{thm:fragileWrt}), the fact that fragility implies pliability (Lemma~\ref{lem:fragileToNice}), and transitivity of pliability, in the following sense.
+The first half of Theorem~\ref{thm:niceWrt}, that is, the equivalence of $\param$-pliability for $\param \in \{\tw,\td,\Hadwiger\}$, will follow (as detailed in Corollary~\ref{cor:amen-arity} below) from the equivalence of fractional-$\param$-fragility for these parameters (Theorem~\ref{thm:fragileWrt}), the fact that fragility implies pliability (Lemma~\ref{lem:fragileToNice}), and transitivity of pliability, in the following sense.